Kratohs/ghc-unload-obj/README.md

 # ghc-unload-obj
-Interactive demo of unloadObj failing to free memory on Windows.
+Interactive demo of unloadObj failing to free memory with GHC 9.0.2 on Windows.

 After building, copy the pre-compiled .o file and strings.txt from the root folder to the same directory as the executable.